TNG/virtual-office/README.md

 ```
 **Important:**
 For the Zoom.us webhooks to work, the room id has to be the zoom.us meeting ID, as this id acts as correlation id for webhook events from zoom.

+`groupJoin` within the `groups` property is optional and defines whether existing rooms will be filled up by a separate
+join button on the group.

 #### Admin Endpoints